PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Entities-Search/quickstarts/entity-sdk-java-quickstart.md

 ---
-title: 'Hızlı Başlangıç: Java için Bing Varlık Arama SDK ile varlıkları arama'
+title: 'Quickstart: Search for entities with the SDK for Java - Bing Entity Search'
 titleSuffix: Azure Cognitive Services
-description: Java için Bing Varlık Arama SDK 'Sı ile varlıkları aramak için bu hızlı başlangıcı kullanın
+description: Use this quickstart to search for entities with the Bing Entity Search SDK for Java
 services: cognitive-services
 author: aahill
 manager: nitinme